Kizlar agha: Court responsibilities

+Relation to the harem

-Within the imperial harem, it is unclear why East Africans were predominantly recruited as opposed to eunuchs of Caucasian and Hungarian lineage.
-It is argued that since the male harem already consisted of white eunuchs prior to the establishment of the female harem, combined with the heavy ingress of Habeşi slaves upon said harem's establishment in Topkapi Palace, the black eunuchs assigned to the court would naturally fill this newly established role.
-These elite black slaves were selected for the sultan by Egyptian Pasha and Mamluk beys.
+Within the imperial harem, the reason East Africans were predominantly recruited as eunuchs, rather than those of Caucasian origin, remains unclear.
+It has been suggested that because white eunuchs already served in the male harem prior to the establishment of the female harem—and given the significant influx of Habeşi slaves at the time of the latter’s creation in Topkapı Palace—black eunuchs were naturally assigned to this newly formed institution.
+These elite black slaves were selected for the sultan by the Egyptian pasha and Mamluk beys.

-Another reason for the use of black eunuchs is believed to be the cultural and geographical differences between the Kizlar agha and the harem he guarded.
-The rationale being that it would help to mitigate sexual contact between guardians and the harem.
-Jane Hathaway, a researcher specializing in Ottoman history also posits that these displaced elite slaves were preferred over free subjects due to concerns about free subject's loyalty - the East African slave's dependence on their new rulers and lack of familial ties would ensure that no regional bias was present.
+Another reason for the employment of black eunuchs was the perceived cultural and geographical differences between the Kizlar Agha and the harem he guarded.
+The rationale was that such differences would help prevent sexual contact between the guardians and the women of the harem.
+Ottoman historian Jane Hathaway also suggests that these displaced elite slaves were preferred over free subjects due to concerns about the latter’s loyalty; the East African slaves’ dependence on their new rulers and lack of familial ties were seen as ensuring freedom from regional bias.

-Most Kizlar Agha did not remain in service of the harem up to their deaths.
-They would be dismissed and exiled to Cairo, removed from central political influence.
-Although removed from the harem of the Ottoman capitol, an exiled Kizlar Agha would still maintain influence as they joined a network of other previously exiled Kizlar agha whom the new acting Kizlar agha would be aware of.
+Most kizlar agha did not remain in service to the imperial harem until their deaths.
+They were typically dismissed and exiled to Cairo, thereby removed from the center of political power.
+Although no longer active within the harem of the Ottoman capital, an exiled Kizlar Agha often retained considerable influence through a network of former holders of the office, with whom the new incumbent generally maintained contact.